emiirosgz/emiirosgz.github.io/README.md

 </div>

 ## 🚀 About Me
 With more than **9 years of experience** creating and collaborating on various projects using Mobile First layout in Figma and developing with HTML, CSS, JavaScript and Version Control System with **Git** and **GitHub**.
-I distinguish myself by my collaboration in teamwork, adaptability to changes and my passion for never stopping learning.

 I distinguish myself by my collaboration working as a team, adaptability to changes, attention to detail and my passion for never stopping learning new programming languages.